 Fig.2.
 The green line shows the first found resonance frequency (the resonance frequency of your headphones can be different).

 7. Tune the first filter to the frequency of the first resonance

-Make sure that the first radio button is selected in the left bottom corner of the plug-in window.
+There are radio buttons numbered 1-9 in the left bottom corner of the plug-in window.
+Make sure that the first radio button is selected.
 This radio button corresponds to the first plug-in filter.
 The frequency of that filter is shown by the white vertical line on the plot.
 Click the "Set filter frequency" button.
 The white line will move to the location of the green line.